Generic Name: lovastatin (LOE va sta tin)

-What is Mevacor (lovastatin)?
+What is Mevacor?

-Lovastatin is in a group of drugs called HMG CoA reductase inhibitors, or "statins."
-Lovastatin reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).
+Mevacor reduces levels of "bad" cholesterol (low-density lipoprotein, or LDL) and triglycerides in the blood, while increasing levels of "good" cholesterol (high-density lipoprotein, or HDL).

-Lovastatin is used in adults and children who are at least 10 years old.
+Mevacor is used in adults and children who are at least 10 years old.

-Stop taking this medication and tell your doctor right away if you become pregnant.
+Stop taking this medication and tell your doctor right away if you get pregnant.

-You should not take lovastatin if you are allergic to it, if you are pregnant or breast-feeding, or if you have active liver disease.
+You should not use Mevacor if you are allergic to it, or if:

 liver or kidney disease;

 a thyroid disorder; or